“I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

 People say that they make buying decisions based on cost alone, but the facts don’t bear that out.
 Think about the businesses you steer clear of because of the ill-treatment you’ve received.

-With only a few tweaks to the way you do business you can positively affect how a customer feels about the services you provide.
+With only a few tweaks to the way you do business, you can positively affect how a towing customer feels about the services you provide.

-Below is a checklist to help you create a better customer experience, read it before you go on a call and afterwards until it has become ingrained in your mind.
-Think about how your customer would rate your performance in these 10 areas.
+Below is a checklist to help you create a better customer experience.
+Read it before you go on a call and afterward until it has become ingrained in your mind.
+Think about how your customer would rate your performance in these ten areas.

 - Truck appearance (would you want to get into a dirty cab?)